opendocsg/slw-judgments-backfill/2008_SGHC_185/report.md

 31     Counsel for the defendant argued firstly, that the letter was not handed to Yu, and secondly, that even if it was, that did not amount to service under Cl 7.
 He cited two cases.
 The first was _Holwell Securities Ltd v Hughes_ [1974] 1 W.L.R.
 155, where the English Court of Appeal held, in a case of an exercise of an option to purchase a property, that the acceptance must be conveyed to the owner, and that an acceptance effected by posting a letter which went astray and never reached the owner was not a proper acceptance because “acceptance of an offer must be communicated to the offeror” (per Russell LJ at 157).

-32     The second case counsel cited, _Ho Miaw Ling v Singapore Island Country Club_ [1997] 3 SLR 892 (“ _Ho Miaw Ling”_ ) dealt with the issuance of a notice under the rules of the defendant club.
+32     The second case counsel cited, _Ho Miaw Ling v Singapore Island Country Club_ <span class="citation">[1997] 3 SLR 892</span> (“ _Ho Miaw Ling”_ ) dealt with the issuance of a notice under the rules of the defendant club.
 In this case, Chao Hick Tin J held at [20]:

  The ordinary meaning of a ‘notice’ is an intimation or a warning.
 A notice is a means of making something known.
 To give notice must necessarily mean to bring the matter to a person’s knowledge or attention.
 There must be actual communication.